ShivamSarodia/ShivyC/README.rst

 ------------

 ShivyC has so far been an entirely individual project.
 That said, pull requests are welcome if they pass flake8 and are well-tested.
+Make sure to copy the hooks in the `hooks/`_ directory into your .git/ folder.

 References
 ----------